 According to a GlobalData report, technological innovation will be pivotal in driving the transition to a circular economy, with the company predicting the rise of advanced materials, artificial intelligence, smart cities, and digital twins to have the highest impact on ecodesign advancement.
 Digital twins are already widely used in mechanical design, allowing for the virtual prototyping and simulation of products.
 The report states: “By simulating various scenarios at the design stage, manufacturers can decide how to reduce waste, lower CO2 emissions, and use resources at the very early stage of product development.
 The digital models created can then be used to simulate, predict, and optimise the product.”

 As this offering matures, some technology vendors have taken this a step further, integrating production and product-related sustainability metrics into a single digital twin to enable smarter decisions and robust environmental impact reporting earlier on in development.
 In a recent update of Siemens NX, an industry-leading computer-aided design (CAD) solution, the company unveiled its new Sustainability Impact Analysis tool, which brings rich environmental impact assessment to the very formative stages of design.
 With this new module, NX became the first CAD tool to equip mechanical designers with rapid sustainability metrics using the EN15804 standard.
-And in a soon-to-released refresh to this module, NX will leverage artificial intelligence that suggests sustainable material alternatives based on real-world data and design requirements.
+And in a soon-to-be-released refresh to this module, NX will leverage artificial intelligence that suggests sustainable material alternatives based on real-world data and design requirements.

 “The idea is that you can establish the targets and ranges for a given product,” says More.
 “I’m working with a customer who has a target of using recycled plastic in 35% of their components.
 So, when the designer is working in NX, we communicate those requirements to them at an individual component level.”